Bruce Prichard: Return to the World Wrestling Federation / World Wrestling Entertainment (1992–2008)

 Prichard (as himself) once again managed The Undertaker for a match in Michinoku Pro Wrestling (MPW) on October 10, 1997, where he defeated Jinsei Shinzaki.
 Through the remainder of the Attitude Era, Prichard was occasionally seen on-screen as himself, either cleaning up between matches at ringside, or as one of the people called in to break up a backstage fight.
 During the fall of 1998 and into early-1999, he provided colour-commentary on Shotgun Saturday Night.
 He was also the only backstage employee to have an interview segment on the Raw is Owen memorial broadcast.
 In 2001, Brother Love participated in the gimmick battle royal at WrestleMania X-Seven.
 He was eliminated by Sgt.
 Slaughter.
 On the February 6, 2003 airing of SmackDown!, Brother Love confronted The Undertaker, then portraying a biker gimmick, in his feud against The Big Show.
-Brother Love pleaded with The Undertaker to forgive Big Show for his recent actions, but The Undertaker, however, wasn't pleased and gave Brother Love a chokeslam, followed up by a Tombstone Piledriver in the middle of the ring.
+Brother Love pleaded with The Undertaker to forgive Big Show for his recent actions, but The Undertaker, however, was not pleased and gave Brother Love a chokeslam, followed up by a Tombstone Piledriver in the middle of the ring.
 Love later appeared in the Bar Room Brawl at Vengeance 2003, lasting all the way to the end before being knocked out by Bradshaw.

 The Brother Love Show made a short-term return on a couple of SmackDown! brand house shows in the summer of 2003 as a replacement for planned Piper's Pit segments (Roddy Piper had been released from his contract).
 These segments saw Love and Mr. McMahon attempt to humiliate Zach Gowen, only to get their comeuppance in the end.

-On December 1, 2008, Bruce Prichard was released from the WWE by Stephanie McMahon.
+On December 1, 2008, Bruce Prichard was released from WWE by Stephanie McMahon.